premAI-io/state-of-open-source-ai/mlops-engines.md

 Inference is one of the hot topics currently with LLMs in general.
 Large models like ChatGPT have very low latency and great performance but become more expensive with more usage.

-On the flip side, open-source models like [LLaMA-2](https://registry.premai.io/detail.html?service=llama-2-7b) or [Falcon](https://registry.premai.io/detail.html?service=falcon-7b-instruct) have variants that are much smaller in size, yet it's difficult to match the latency and throughput that ChatGPT provides, while still being cost efficient. {cite}`cursor-llama`
+On the flip side, open-source models like [LLaMA-2](models.md#llama-2) or [Falcon](models.md#falcon) have variants that are much smaller in size, yet it's difficult to match the latency and throughput that ChatGPT provides, while still being cost efficient {cite}`cursor-llama`.

 Models that are run using Hugging Face pipelines do not have the necessary optimisations to run in a production environment.
 The open-source LLM inferencing market is still evolving so currently there's no silver bullet that can run any open-source LLM at blazing-fast speeds.